 Satisfactory Progress - A veteran must maintain an overall 2.0 GPA.
 A veteran student will be notified of possible lack of academic progress if, in any one term, more than one no credit grade is given.
 Veteran students must complete an "Incomplete" (I) within one year.
-A veteran student will be placed on academic probation when, during the second term of enrollment and thereafter, the cumulative GPA falls below 2.0 or the student receives two or more Rs, Ys, Us and/or Fs for two consecutive terms.
+A veteran student will be placed on academic probation when, during the second term of enrollment and thereafter, the cumulative GPA falls below 2.0 or the student receives two or more Y, U, R, or F grades for two consecutive terms.